jackw01/liora/README.md

 Liora can be used as a standalone bot with all of the commands in its built-in modules.
 It can also be used as a framework for fast and easy development of custom bot functionality with Node.js.

 ## User Guide
-This guide assumes that you have created an application for your bot at https://discordapp.com/developers/applications/ and obtained a bot token.
+This guide assumes that you have created an application for your bot at https://discordapp.com/developers/applications/ and obtained a bot token, and added the bot to your server(s).
+There are many good guides out there already.

 ### Standalone Usage
 1. Install Node.js 8.0.0 or higher on your system: https://nodejs.org/en/download/
 2. Install Liora globally: `npm install -g git+https://github.com/jackw01/liora.git`
-3. Run `liora` to run using the default configuration folder at `~/.liora-bot/`.
+3. Run `liora` to run using the default configuration folder at `~/.liora-bot/` or run `liora --configDir .` to use the current folder as the configuration folder.
 4. Stop Liora once it has initialized.
 5. Open `config.json` inside the config folder and paste your bot token into the `discordToken` property.
 6. Run `liora` again to connect to Discord.
-7. Add the bot to your server(s).

 An optional config directory can be specified with the `--configDir` option.
 The first time Liora is run, it will create a blank config file.
 In standalone mode, only built-in modules will be accessible.